 Learn all about shadows and portraits with these 10 Resplendent Rembrandt Art Projects for Kids!
 Get inspired by the artist through study lessons about his art.

 “Painting is the grandchild of Nature.” ~

 When we talk about art, most people expect it to be beautiful, or even perfect.
 The colors, the subject, should all be pleasing to the eye.
-However, the great artists know that art is much more than just being attractive, it should also be real.
+However, great artists know that art is much more than just being attractive, it should also be real.
 For instance, look at the painting below and think about what you see.

 There seem to be lots of people, yet, your eye is immediately drawn to the few in the foreground.
 There seems to be a lot of movement, and the entire painting is buzzing with activity!

-The fact that you could feel motion in a two dimensional painting proves that art can also feel very real.
+The fact that you could feel the motion in a two-dimensional painting proves that art can also feel very real.
 And that’s what the creator of this piece, Rembrandt, also felt.
 This Dutch artist is the one who painted this massive painting, the Night Watch.
 If you want to get an idea of how big it is, look at the men in the painting – they’re nearly the size of a man in real life!

-Rembrandt’s life and art teaches us that it’s important to be authentic and for that to reflect in our work.
+Rembrandt’s life and art teach us that it’s important to be authentic and for that to reflect in our work.
 Since it’s Rembrandt’s birthday this month, we think it’s time we learn a little more about the artist, with some Rembrandt art projects for kids.
 This is going to be quite interesting!

 10 Resplendent Rembrandt Art Projects for Kids